ASA Monitor ® Information for Authors

 Authorship: Accepted material becomes the copyrighted property of the ASA MONITOR and may not be republished or reprinted, in part or in whole, by the author or any other party without permission from the ASA MONITOR.
 Requests for reprints from the MONITOR by another publication is managed through the publisher, Wolters Kluwer.
 Please contact firstname.lastname@example.org.

 ASA does not publish anonymous, non-attributable, previously published or commercially produced articles.
 With few exceptions, the articles contributed to the MONITOR are researched and prepared by physician members or staff of the Society.
 We request that there be no more than four authors per article.
-It is acceptable for a non-member to be a co-author as long as non-member authors do not exceed 50% of the total number of authors.

 An article submitted by an individual will carry the byline of that individual.
 An article prepared, reviewed and submitted by a committee will carry the byline of the chair of that committee.
 A committee chair may submit an article that is not necessarily based on committee review or consensus; in that instance, the author’s designation as chair of that committee may not be included in the byline.